ebubeabara/real-time-infrastructure-monitoring/README.md

 ## Description

-Built a system to take infrastructure time series properties, such as CPU load as an input.
+Built a solution to take infrastructure time series properties, such as CPU load as an input.
 Streamed metrics between a Kafka producer and two Kafka consumers (i.e. MongoDB Database and PostgreSQL Database), and presented a chart of the CPU load (and similar metrics) using Power BI.